mythofkas-commits/Github-Server-Deployment/README.md

 - Run `npm run inspect:runtime-env -- <project-id>` (or `node api/scripts/inspectRuntimeEnv.js <project-id>`) to list the runtime env keys that will be injected for a project—useful sanity check before deployments.
 - Run `npm run doctor:backend` to perform a full platform health check.
 It validates registry data, filesystem/git state, nginx configs, pm2 processes, and deployment history/log presence for every project, summarizing OK/WARN/ERROR statuses without touching secrets.
 - Diagnostics never output plaintext secrets; they only report structural issues so you can fix them before exposing the dashboard to real workloads.

+### Testing

+- Start the backend (`ADMIN_USERNAME`, `ADMIN_PASSWORD_HASH`, `SESSION_SECRET`, `ALLOWED_ORIGIN`) and frontend, then confirm the login screen appears.
+Invalid credentials must produce a 401, valid credentials should unlock the dashboard and cookie session.
+- Hit any protected endpoint (e.g. `GET /api/projects`) without cookies and verify it returns 401; repeat from an unapproved origin and confirm CORS blocks it.
+- Attempt to configure a project with a malicious `../` build output or deploy path outside `NGINX_ROOT` and ensure the API refuses to save/deploy it.
+- Hammer `/api/projects/:id/deploy` more than 10x in five minutes or enqueue more deployments than `MAX_QUEUE_SIZE` to confirm the API returns 429 and the queue stays bounded.
+- Run the diagnostics (`npm run doctor:secrets`, `npm run doctor:backend`) to ensure they still pass after the auth changes.